d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 print('output:', split)
 ```

-For later reuse we define a `split_batch` function which splits both data and labels.
+For later reuse we define a `split_batch` function that splits both data and labels.

 ```{.python .input}
 #@save